 Enabling educational transformation

-Professor Goswami was elected a Fellow of the British Academy in 2013, and has won a range of international prizes for her research.
+Professor Goswami was elected a Fellow of the British Academy in 2013, a Fellow of the German National Academy in 2020, a Fellow of the Royal Society London in 2021, and was also made a Commander of the British Empire in the Queen’s New Years Honours in 2021.
+She has won a range of international prizes for her research.
 She has given talks on neuroscience and learning in numerous countries’ governments and organizations, has published 8 books and over 180 research papers, and has written widely for educators and for the public.

 Revealing the neural basis of developmental language disorder (DLD)

 Creating a classifier to identify children at risk of DLD

 Children with DLD have difficulties understanding and using spoken language for no obvious reasons, affecting how well they learn in schools.
 Worldwide, over 15 million children are affected by this disorder.

 This project aims to be the first in the world to reveal the neural basis of DLD, by collecting matched neuroimaging and sensory data for DLD children via simple listening tasks.

 “Professor Goswami is at the frontier of developing a new science around education, using cutting-edge imaging technology to help us understand how the brain actually learns.”

 Panel Head, Judging Panel for Education Research, Yidan Prize

 The Yidan Prize stands for the future of education, for innovation and transformation in education, and for sustainable impact.
 And no one fits those aspirations better than Professor Usha Goswami, a leading developmental psychologist and cognitive neuroscientist; a highly respected scholar who has been visionary in her approach and transformational in the field.